This post may contain affiliate links. Please read our disclosure policy.

 - 3 boneless skinless chicken breasts, sliced thinly against the grain

-- 1/2 head green cabbage cut into long shreds
+- 1/2 head green cabbage, shredded

 - 2 cups matchstick carrots

-- 2 cups of broccoli florets
+- 2 cups broccoli florets

-- 1 red bell pepper stem and seeds removed, and sliced very thin
+- 1 red bell pepper, stem and seeds removed, and sliced very thin

-- 1/2 onion sliced thin
+- 1/2 onion, thinly sliced

-- salt and pepper to taste
+- kosher salt, to taste

-- 1 tbsp. toasted sesame oil
+- 1 tablespoon toasted sesame oil

-- 2 tbsp. olive oil
+- 2 tablespoons olive oil

 - 1 cup chicken broth

-- 1 tbsp. toasted sesame seeds
+- 1 tablespoon toasted sesame seeds

 For the Sauce: